 Born and raised in eastern Massachusetts, Skip grew up in a musical home and began listening to jazz at a very early age.
 His father played drums locally, so Skip was able to interact with professional musicians as a small child.
 He first found his way to the stage in kindergarten and has not left the stage since.
 In many ways his earliest experiences have proved the most enduring.
 He learned to love singing and listening to subtle harmonies before entering school, taking particular delight in the Great American songbook repertoire of such composers as Richard Rodgers, George Gershwin and others of the first half of the twentieth century.
 Also drawn to syncopated rhythms and polyrhythms of jazz recordings that he heard at home, it is readily apparent that the seeds of his future style were already planted in pre-school.
 Many years later, a seasoned professional pianist, Skip is noted for his lyricism, fascination with harmonic color, boundless rhythmic energy, and interest in exploring songs from the Great American Songbook.

 Skip has been touring in Central Europe frequently since 2007.
-He lived in Prague continuously for fifteen months during a sabbatical from his teaching position at Lafayette College between June of 2011 and August of 2012 and he returns regularly for performances throughout Central Europe.
-His main European working group is Trio WUH, a piano trio hailed as “arguably, one of the best new dynamic trios in the jazz world today” All About Jazz.
-Comprised of Wilkins, bassist František Uhlíř and drummer Jaromír Helešic, the group performs nearly 50 times annually in Europe – essentially whenever Wilkins can be there in residence.
-Wilkins is already routinely referred to as the most active American pianist in the Czech Republic.
-Uhlíř is among the pre-eminent bassists in demand throughout all of Europe, and Helešic is long regarded for his performing and recording in a career based in Prague and throughout Europe.
-The group celebrates their third anniversary together during their January 2015 tour, culminating with a performance at Birdland Neuborg in Germany, the place of their first concert together.
+He has twice lived in Prague during sabbaticals from his teaching position at Lafayette College and he returns regularly for performances throughout Europe.
+From 2012-2016, his main European working group was Trio WUH, a piano trio hailed as “arguably, one of the best new dynamic trios in the jazz world today” All About Jazz.
+Comprised of Skip, bassist František Uhlíř and drummer Jaromír Helešic, Trio WUH gave more than 200 European concerts – essentially whenever Skip could find time to be in Europe.
+Skip is often routinely referred to as the most active American pianist in the Czech Republic.

-Together Trio WUH has performed regularly in every corner of the Czech Republic, and throughout Germany, Austria and Switzerland.
-They have headlined in a live televised performance at a state event from Prague Castle, in the concert honoring retiring president Václav Klaus, on Czech National Television (2013).
+Trio WUH performed regularly in every corner of the Czech Republic, and regularly in Germany and Switzerland.
+Further tours took them a few times to Austria and Italy, as well as to France and the Slovak Republic.
+They headlined in a live televised performance at a state event from Prague Castle, in the concert honoring retiring president Václav Klaus, on Czech National Television (2013).
 CD and DVD commemorations were released just months after the event.
 During the same tour, the group’s concert at the Festival Jazzinec in Trutnov was captured live.
-One year later, at Prague’s famous jazz club Reduta, their performance was released on CD as Trio WUH: Live at Jazzinec.
-Trio WUH plays Prague’s top jazz clubs, as well as festivals, clubs, museums and other venues in their seasonal travels around the Czech Republic and other parts of Central Europe.
-Trio WUH is planning a new recording for 2016.
+One year later, in a performance at Prague’s famous jazz club Reduta, their Jazzinec performance was released on CD as Trio WUH: Live at Jazzinec.
+Trio WUH regularly played Prague’s top jazz clubs, as well as festivals, clubs, museums and other venues in their seasonal travels throughout Europe.

 In addition to his work in Europe with Trio WUH, Skip also performs in a group with young musicians whom he assembled for his 2013 New Port Line Records CD release Czech Dreams.
 Formed in 2012 during his sabbatical residency in Prague, Skip wrote a set of new pieces and recorded them with some of the leading lights on the emerging jazz scene in Prague: guitarist Libor Šmoldas, bassist Tomáš Baroš and drummer Tomáš Hobzek.
 Saxophonist Rostislav Fraš and vocalist Maruška Puttnerová also made memorable guest appearances on the recording.